z4kn4fein/stashbox/docs/usage/advanced-registration.md

 <!-- div:left-panel -->
 ### Factories with parameter overrides
-Stashbox can implicitly [wrap](advanced/wrappers-resolvers?id=func) your service in a `Func<>` delegate and lets you pass parameters that can override your service's dependencies.
-Moreover, you can register your own custom delegate that the container will resolve when you request your service wrapped in a `Func<>`.
+Stashbox can implicitly [wrap](advanced/wrappers-resolvers?id=delegate) your service in a `Delegate` and lets you pass parameters that can override your service's dependencies.
+Moreover, you can register your own custom delegate that the container will resolve when you request your service wrapped in a `Delegate`.
 <!-- div:right-panel -->

 <!-- tabs:start -->